How Long Should Your eBay Auctions Run?

-A ten-day auction is good for special collectibles or an expensive item that normally doesn’t get listed on the site by the hundred.
+A ten-day auction is good for special collectibles or an expensive item that isn’t normally on the site.
 Putting up a ten-day auction (start Friday night so you get exposure over two weekends) is a near-perfect way to attract bidders.

 The specific day you close your auction can also be important. eBay is full of weekend browsers, so including a weekend of browsing in your auction time is a definite plus.
-Often, auctions that end late Sunday afternoon through Monday close with high bids.
+Often auctions that end late Sunday evening through Monday close with high bids.